Declared Graduate Certificate Students

 Graduate students accepted into the Jewish Communal Leadership Program (JCLP) through the School of Social Work and who have taken at least two Judaic Studies classes are eligible to apply for funding in support of educational opportunities approved by the JCLP Director, up to $5,000 per request.

-Conference attendance requests are limited to one per term or summer with a maximum of two per academic year and are capped up to $750 for domestic and $1,500 for international requests.
+Conference attendance requests are limited to one per term or summer with a maximum of two per academic year and are capped up to $750 per request for domestic and $1,500 per request for international.

 Enrolled U-M Graduate Students